-- 53. CRC Program Funds must be spent only on Commonwealth Funded Activities, for the purposes of undertaking the Activities of the CRC as specified in the Funding Agreement. - 54.
-Commonwealth Funded Activities means: - (a) Commonwealth-Supported Research and its Translation: CRC Program Funds may be used to support the direct and indirect costs of carrying out Commonwealth-Supported Research and its Translation, including salaries of research staff and support staff and capital items needed to carry out research. - (b) Student expenses: CRC Program Funds may be used to pay scholarships, fellowships, or stipends to students enrolled in formal education or training programs such as PhD programs, or meet other costs of those students associated with participating in formal education or training programs. - (c) Capacity Building: CRC Program Funds may be used to develop and implement strategies which will directly contribute to the capacity of enterprises to engage in overseas and interstate trade and commerce. - 55.
+- 51. CRC Program Funds must be spent only on Commonwealth Funded Activities, for the purposes of undertaking the Project of the CRC-P as specified in the Funding Agreement. - 52.
+Commonwealth Funded Activities means: - (a) Commonwealth Supported Research and its Translation: CRC Program Funds may be used to support the direct and indirect costs of carrying out Commonwealth Supported Research and its Translation, including salaries of research staff and support staff and capital items needed to carry out research. - (b) Activities of trading and financial corporations: If the Lead Participant is a trading or financial corporation for the purposes of s 51(xx) of the Constitution, CRC Program Funds may be used to support the Project, provided the Project has a purpose of assisting the Lead Participant in the conduct of its ordinary activities. - (c) Student expenses: CRC Program Funds may be used to pay scholarships, fellowships, stipends to students enrolled in formal education or training programs such as PhD programs, or meet other costs of those students associated with participating in formal education or training programs. - (d) Capacity Building: CRC Program Funds may be used to develop and implement strategies which will directly contribute to the capacity of enterprises to engage in overseas and interstate trade and commerce. - 53.
 CRC Program Funds are primarily intended to be spent in Australia.
 Where CRC Program Funds are to be spent overseas, consistent with the Funding Agreement, such expenditure must significantly improve the competitiveness, productivity and sustainability of Australian industries, especially in line with Government Priorities.
-CRC Program Funds cannot be spent overseas for the Indirect Support Costs of Research. - 56.
-Renovation or extension of buildings and facilities using CRC Program Funds is only allowed in exceptional circumstances with approval from the Department if this is the most appropriate and effective way of supporting a CRC to achieve its objectives.
-However, the preferred approach is that the CRC Program Funds be used to pay for the costs of leasing existing facilities. - 57.
-CRC Program Funds must not be used to: - (a) pay for activities other than Commonwealth Funded Activities; - (b) purchase or pay for the construction of facilities such as building, laboratories, etc; or
+CRC Program Funds cannot be spent overseas for the Indirect Support Costs of Research. - 54.
+Renovation or extension of buildings and facilities using CRC Program Funds is only allowed in exceptional circumstances with approval from the Department if this is the most appropriate and effective way of supporting a CRC-P to achieve its objectives.
+However, the preferred approach is that the CRC Program Funds be used to pay for the costs of leasing existing facilities. - 55.
+CRC Program Funds must not be used to: - (a) pay for activities other than Commonwealth Funded Activities - (b) purchase or pay for the construction of facilities such as building, laboratories, etc; or

 - (c) pay a Participant for the indirect support costs of staff employed by the Participant.
-Such costs should be met by the Participant. - 58.
-CRC Program Funds must not be used to reimburse Participants for the costs associated with existing staff or other resources committed by the Participants to the CRC as In-kind Contributions under the Funding Agreement.
+Such costs should be met by the Participant. - 56.
+CRC Program Funds must not be used to reimburse Participants for the costs associated with existing staff or other resources committed by the Participants to the CRC-P as Inkind Contributions under the Funding Agreement.